Slavery

 By Contested Histories Initiative

 The Voortrekker monument is a large granite building which represents Dutch settler nationalism in South Africa.
 It was built as an attempt to construct a narrative of Afrikaner nationalist pride, tying it in with a complicated legacy of colonialism and racial prejudice.
-It has thus been subject to criticism over… Read More
+It has thus been subject to criticism… Read More

 #421